Luke-Wilson/blog/source/_posts/Playing-nice-with-the-MEAN-stack-pt1.md

 });
 {% endcodeblock %}

-<h3>Setting up Angular</h3>
+<h3>Setting up AngularJS</h3>

-In our <code>index.html</code>, we'll just add some static content, load the angular CDN in the HEAD section, and just before the closing body tag, we'll load our index.js file.
+In our <code>index.html</code>, we'll just add some static content, load the AngularJS CDN in the HEAD section, and just before the closing body tag, we'll load our index.js file.

-In our <code>index.js</code> file, we can set up a super basic Angular app using <code>angular.module</code>, and one controller constructor:
+In our <code>index.js</code> file, we can set up a super basic AngularJS app using <code>angular.module</code>, and one controller constructor:
-{% codeblock SUPER basic Angular hookup.
+{% codeblock SUPER basic AngularJS hookup.
 It works, but... %}
 var myApp = angular.module('messageBoard', [])
 myApp.controller('messageController', function($scope) {
   $scope.test = 'OMG Angular is working';